zowe/docs-site/docs/user-guide/providing-feedback-and-contributing-client-side.md

 ### Chatting with the Zowe Zowe IntelliJ Plug-in community

-Chat with the community on ...
+Chat with the community on [Slack](https://openmainframeproject.slack.com/archives/C020BGPSU0M).

 ### Filing an issue for Zowe Zowe IntelliJ Plug-in

-Go to the Zowe Zowe IntelliJ Plug-in issue list ...
+Go to the [Zowe IntelliJ Plug-in  issue list](https://github.com/zowe/zowe-explorer-intellij/issues) to file an issue.
+Include all relevant information.

 ## Zowe Client SDKs